 An invoice is a customer’s bill for a sale after goods or services have been delivered but before payment has been made.
 Accounting software is the best way to create and send an invoice but typically costs a monthly fee.
-To help, we have a free, downloadable invoice template in Excel, PDF, and Word.
+To help, we have a free, downloadable free invoice template in Excel, PDF, and Word.

 Free Invoice Template to Download

-What’s Included In the Free Invoice Template
+What’s Included in the Free Invoice Template

 Below is a snapshot of a completed free invoice template along with brief instructions for each field.
 Take a look at each of the numbers on the snapshot and then read the corresponding explanation.
 This should help you better understand the invoice template and help you customize it to your exact needs.

 Below is a brief description of each field in the (above) invoice template:

 - Business Logo: Upload your business logo in this field.
 If you don’t have a logo, then read our article on business logo design to learn how to create one for your business.